laboon/CS1632_Fall2017/exercises/1/exercise1.md

 Other attributes of a defect (e.g., SEVERITY or IMPACT) are not necessary.
 The test case which found the defect should be listed as part of the DESCRIPTION.

 A traceability matrix shows allows us to determine that our test cases are checking requirements, and that our requirements have test coverage.
 See Chapter 6 section 6 (6.6) in the textbook for examples and detail on creating them.

+Note that some test cases may actually test several requirements.
+You should specify the one that the test case fits best - that is, what are you really trying to test with this test case?

 Note that it is NOT necessary for all requirements to be covered by this assignment!